 - Finally, copy the code for your badge and paste it onto your website

-Basic LinkedIn Networking for Realtors: Degrees of Connection
+Basic LinkedIn Networking for Real Estate Agents: Degrees of Connection

 When using LinkedIn effectively to increase real estate leads, you need to understand the basic principles behind networking.
 People in your network are called first-degree connections, while others are labeled second degree or third degree depending on their relationships.
 Build your network by adding second-degree connections and using the InMail feature to expand your reach.

 Unlike Facebook or Twitter where you can add or follow almost anyone, LinkedIn restricts your networking options dramatically based on your degree of connection.
-Your goal as a Realtor on LinkedIn is to get as many local connections as possible, as quickly as possible, so understanding how these connections work on LinkedIn is crucial.
+Your goal as a real estate agent on LinkedIn is to get as many local connections as possible, as quickly as possible, so understanding how these connections work on LinkedIn is crucial.

 The three degrees of LinkedIn connections are: